Simantini1709/summary_generation/README.md

     - MODEL GENERATION - ZERO SHOT: The train is about to leave.

-3. Zero-Shot Inference with Prompt Template
+3. One-Shot Inference with Prompt Template
 Use FLAN-T5’s pretrained style prompts (e.g., examples from T5 training corpus).
 Better captures structure but still lacks specificity at times.

 4. One-Shot and Few-Shot Inference